swiftops/nlp_service/README.md

 * train_model/nlu.md

-Configure credentials for your prefered conversation channel Note; We have given example of Slack, more on the way
+Configure credentials for your prefered conversation channel Note; We have given example of Slack, as well as Bot UI, more on the way
 * train_model/credentials.yml

 ## Training